 Another perk of having trade credit insurance may be the ability to leverage your existing or new institutional lending relationship.
 Outside the United States, some banks actually require their business clients’ to carry a policy in order to establish or maintain credit facilities.

 United States banking institutions continue to hold tightly on their balance sheets while cherry picking the best companies to conduct lending with.
 American banks have come to realize the importance of trade credit insurance when considering a company’s request for credit.
 The reasoning is that a bank or debt equity provider can be named as loss payee should a businesses’ (Net-Term) invoices result in protracted liability, insolvency or bankruptcy.

-For more information or to receive a no obligation quote, please call us to discuss the additional benefits of working with Stratacus Risk Management commercial insurance.
+For more information or to receive a no obligation quote, please call us to discuss the additional benefits of working with Stratacus Business Capital commercial insurance.